Skip to content

 GA4 and Search Console data analysis

-Organic traffic, sessions, engagement rates, and conversion data pulled from Google Analytics 4.
-Clicks, impressions, average keyword position, and CTR pulled from Google Search Console.
-Both data sets are mapped to every URL in the inventory — combining quantitative performance with technical crawl data in a single decision-making system.
+Organic traffic, sessions, engagement rates, and conversion data from Google Analytics 4.
+Clicks, impressions, average keyword position, and CTR from Google Search Console.
+Both mapped to every URL in the inventory so every decision is evidence-backed.

 Content decay identification